Publicly funded in-vitro fertilization (IVF) program

 B.C.'s IVF program

-The following eligibility criteria apply to all applicants (intended parents):
+The following eligibility requirements criteria apply to all applicants (intended parents):

-• 41 years of age or younger (or turned 42 between April 1, 2025 and July 2, 2025) at the time of application for the applicant undergoing the embryo transfer
+• 41 years of age or younger at the time of application for the applicant undergoing the embryo transfer

-• If you are over 41 years of age and using eggs retrieved prior to age 41 or from a known egg donor who is under the age of 41, please consult with your fertility specialist to discuss your options
+• If you are over 41 years of age and using eggs retrieved prior to age 41 or from a known egg donor who is under the age of 41, or donor eggs purchased from a donor egg bank, please consult with your fertility specialist to discuss your options

-• Enrolled in the Medical Services Plan (MSP) at the time of application and for the duration of the funding approval
+• Enrolled in the Medical Services Plan (MSP) at the time of application and MSP does not have a cancellation date within the 12-month funding approval timeframe.

 • Recommended by your fertility specialist to pursue IVF treatment

-• Submit required income verification documentation to the Ministry of Health
+• Valid income documentation submitted to the Ministry of Health by all intended parents (applicants) within 30 days of application submission.

-This table shows the eligible funding amounts by income level as of July 2, 2025.
+This table shows the income-based funding levels as of July 2, 2025.

 0 $100,000 $19,000